npomfret/ui-research/glassmorphism-research.md

 # Research: Ultra-Modern Glassmorphism and Interactive UI

-> This appendix extends Section 2 ("Surfaces, Depth, and Hierarchy").
-Read [02-surfaces.md](./02-surfaces.md) for the canonical implementation guidelines; use this file when you need deeper experiments, motion-driven variations, or inspiration references that haven't been productionized yet.
+> This appendix extends the “Surfaces, Depth, and Hierarchy” note.
+Read [surfaces-depth.md](./surfaces-depth.md) for the canonical implementation guidelines; use this file when you need deeper experiments, motion-driven variations, or inspiration references that haven't been productionized yet.

 This document summarizes research into modern "glassmorphism" UI techniques, with a focus on creating interactive and dynamic effects inspired by Apple's design language (including visionOS).

 ---

-## 1. Core Principles of Glassmorphism
+## Core Principles of Glassmorphism

 Glassmorphism is a UI trend that creates the effect of frosted glass.
 Elements appear translucent, blurring the content behind them.